This post may contain affiliate links

 Alaska, even in the summer months can get COLD!
 If you’re coming from a warmer climate (we came from a California summer!), prepare yourself and your kids mentally and physically.
 You will definitely want layers and good waterproof equipment and shoes.
-Here is some of our favorite gear for Alaska:
+Going to Alaska is amazing, but it also takes some prepping and research to know what to pack for Alaska.
+Here is some of our favorite gear that we used in Alaska:

 Kids: We love KEEN boots for the kids and buy a pair every winter!
 They are warm, comfortable, easy to put on, waterproof, durable and affordable.